openebs-archive/openebs-docs/docs/prerequisites.md

 **Install the iSCSI tools**

-If an iSCSI iniator is not installed on your node, install `iscsi-initiator-utils` packages using the following command.
+If an iSCSI initiator is not installed on your node, install `iscsi-initiator-utils` packages using the following command.

 ```